Joe-Connolly/trustedreviews-api/README.md

 * Joe Connolly

 ## Acknowledgments
-* Tim Tregubov for helping make a great starter pack
+* Tim Tregubov for helping make a great starter pack.
+* Tim and TAs for helping answer our questions.
+* The creators of mongoose-voting for making voting on reviews much easier to implement: https://www.npmjs.com/package/mongoose-voting